0xf104a/smalldi/README.md

 # Library logic
 ## Injector
-Injector is a static class(i.e. one that should never be instantiated) storing all singletons and responsible for injecting those singletons to a functions.
+Injector is a static class(i.e., one that should never be instantiated) which is the main (and currently the only) DI container inside the library.
+Injector provides two decorators:
+* `@Injector.singleton` creates an instance of a class which may further be injected in functions
+* `@Injector.inject` replaces parameters annotated with type `Provide[Singleton]` with actual instances of Singleton

+### Singletons
+Singletons are classes having a single instance.
+In `smalldi` singletons may not take constructor(`__init__`) other than annotated with `Provide[]` type.
+Only singletons may be decorated with `@Injector.singleton`.
+As a consequence, only singleton classes may be injected at the current state of library development.

 ## Provide
 `Provide[T]` is an annotation for injector telling it that instead of this argument